-Table 2.
-The effects of interaction of multiple pollutants in biomass on remediation n. -- ---- to promote the mineralization of high molecular weight PAHs (Wang et al., 2014a).
+The biodegradation of organic pollutants may be affected in co-contaminated soil, because the co-occurring one might change the intracellular metabolism processes of soil biota on the pollutant transformation (Huang et al., 2008; Thavamani et al., 2011).
+PAHs with low molecular weight could be used as co-metabolic substances to promote the mineralization of high molecular weight PAHs (Wang et al., 2014a).
 The degradation rates of anthracene, fluoranthene and pyrene by Micrococcus sp.
-PHE3 could reach more than 90% with adding naphthalene and phenanthrene, because the key enzymes were induced through the decomposition process of easily available one (Zhang et al., 2013b).
-A previous study showed the removal of available benzo[a]pyrene by microbes in soil was observably restrained with increasing Cd concentration (Wang et al., 2014a).
+PHE3 could reach more than 90% with adding naphthalene and phenanthrene, because the ere induced through the decomposition process of easily available one key enzymes w al., 2013b).
+A previous study showed the removal of available (Zhang benzo a pyrene by microbes in soil was observably restrained with increasing Cd concentration (Wang et al., 2014a).
 PTEs usually influence the conversion and biodegradation process of organic pollutants by altering the cellular structure and related enzymatic properties (intracellular enzymatic reaction).
 The enzymatic activity is adversely affected by denaturing the protein and masking the enzymatic active catalytic group (Liu et al., 2015).
-Changes in intracellular enzymes (e.g., metallothionein, dehalogenase, and mixed function oxidase enzymes) influence the spread and metabolic conversion mode of pollutants and further affect their behaviors and metabolism in cells.
+Changes in intracellular enzymes (e.g. metallothionein, dehalogenase and mixed function oxidase enzymes) influence the spread and metabolic conversion mode of pollutants and further affect their behaviors and metabolism in cells.
 According to the induced-fit hypothesis, PTEs with relatively low doses could serve as the cofactors and embed in protein for activating enzyme.
 The modified enzymes, embedded by metal, provide additional position corresponded with substrate for the formation of "enzyme-metal-substrate" complexes, and it is therefore a possible situation to accelerate significantly the degradation of organic pollutants (Liu et al., 2015).
 However, the excess PTEs may compete with the macronutrients which work as modification normally through camouflaged seizing the enzyme binding site.
-The deformation of enzymes caused by the extra metal-bindings is no longer suitable for the binding of substrates thereby reducing the catalytic ability (Liu et al., 2015).
+The deformation of enzymes caused by the extra metal-bindings is no longer suitable for the binding of substrates thereby reduce the catalytic ability (Liu et al., 2015).
 Generally, PTEs can partially or completely inhibit normal heterotrophic microbial activity depended not only on the nature but also on the concentration of an element.
 Moreover, they further hinder the metabolic degradation of organic pollution (Dong et al., 2013).
 Details are shown in Fig. 4.
-PTEs with high concentration influence the conversion of organic pollutants through more than one biochemical pathways in cell: (1) PTEs might combine with the certain functional groups of protein such as sulfhydryl, hydroxy and carboxy group, and then hinder the synthesis and metabolism of biological macromolecules (Guo et al., 2010); (2) PTEs might deplete the antioxidant, especially glutathione, which induces the production of reactive oxygen species (ROS) and lead to injury in DNA and organelles (Ke et al., 2010); (3) PTEs could disrupt the cellular homeostasis by oxidation reaction with surface proteins on the plasma membrane, which affects the transport of ions $(Na^+/K^+)$ and pollutants; (4) PTEs could impede the movement of cytoskeleton and further make the cell cytokinesis to be delayed (Su et al., 2009), and the acclimation periods might also be extended; and (5) PTEs could competitively inhibit the specific membrane-bound translocating proteins by occupying the binding sites thus interfere with the membrane active transport processes (Niu et al., 2009).
+PTEs with high concentration influence the conversion of organic pollutants through more than one biochemical pathways in cell: (1) PTEs might combine with the certain functional groups of protein such as sulfhydryl, hydroxy and carboxy group, and then hinder the synthesis and metabolism of biological macromolecules (Guo et al., 2010); (2) PTEs might deplete the antioxidant, especially glutathione, which induces the production of reactive oxygen species (ROS) and lead to injury in DNA and organelles (Ke et al., 2010); (3) PTEs could disrupt the cellular homeostasis by oxidation reaction with surface proteins on the plasma membrane, which affects the transport of ions (Na^+/K^+) and pollutants; (4) PTEs could impede the movement of cytoskeleton and further make the cell cytokinesis to be delayed (Su et al., 2009), and the acclimation periods might also be extended; and (5) PTEs could competitively inhibit the specific membrane-bound translocating proteins by occupying the binding sites thus interfere with the membrane active transport processes (Niu et al., 2009).
 The biodegradation of pollutants might be inhibited with the weakening in microbial metabolism by toxicity of PTEs.